CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **Where are Bare Metal servers available geographically?**

-Bare Metal servers availability can be viewed on the [CenturyLink Cloud data centers page](https://www.ctl.io/data-centers/#/filters/Bare%20Metal).
+Bare Metal servers availability can be viewed on the [Lumen Cloud data centers page](https://www.ctl.io/data-centers/#/filters/Bare%20Metal).

 **What should I do if my Bare Metal server becomes unresponsive?**